Back to Reference

 Cryptographic challenges

-Quantum AI could break current encryption methods, forcing the development of new quantum-safe cryptographic techniques.
+Quantum AI could break current encryption methods, with some engineers predicting that quantum computers could break essentially all public key schemes within two decades, forcing the development of new quantum-safe cryptographic techniques.

 Data protection concerns